 bP values were calculated from the one-sided stratified log-rank test.
 Stratification factor is the number of prior lines of therapy.

-cOverall survival (OS) results were based on the final analysis of OS (based on 150 deaths), which occurred 16 months after the final analysis of PFS.
+cOverall survival (OS) results were based on the final analysis of OS (based on 150 deaths), which occurred 16 months after the final analysis of progression-free survival.
 The median OS (95% CI) for TIBSOVO was 10.3 (7.8, 12.4) months and placebo was 7.5 (4.8, 11.1) months without adjusting for crossover.
 In the analysis of OS, 70% of the patients randomized to placebo had crossed over to receive TIBSOVO after radiographic disease progression.

 Primary endpoint: progression-free survival (PFS)